ng-girls/todo-list-tutorial-french/new-component-todo-item.md

 The `itemTitle` here in square brackets is the same as declared as the component's `@Input`.

-We use property binding on an element we created ourselves!
-And now we can actually see and understand that property binding binds to actual property of the component.
+We used property binding on an element we created ourselves!
+And now we can actually see and understand that property binding binds to an actual property of the component.

 ## Passing the whole item